JNMaree/pyMath/README.md

 # pyMath
-A set of mathematical approximation methods implemented from first principles in python.
+A set of mathematical methods implemented from first principles in python.

 ## Base math modules:
 [//]: =========================